o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

     AZStd::function<bool(AZStd::string_view path)> m_includeFilter;
 };

 //!
-Dumps supplied settings registry from the path specified by key if it exist the the AZ::IO::GenericStream
+Dumps the supplied settings registry at the path specified by key if it exist to the AZ::IO::GenericStream
-//! key is a JSON pointer path to dumping settings recursively from
+//! @param key is a JSON pointer path to dumping settings recursively from
-//! stream is an AZ::IO::GenericStream that supports writing
+//! @param stream is an AZ::IO::GenericStream that supports writing
-//! dumperSettings are used to determine how to format the dumped output bool DumpSettingsRegistryToStream(SettingsRegistryInterface& registry, AZStd::string_view key,
+//! @param dumperSettings are used to determine how to format the dumped output bool DumpSettingsRegistryToStream(SettingsRegistryInterface& registry, AZStd::string_view key,
     AZ::IO::GenericStream& stream, const DumperSettings& dumperSettings);
 ```

-Now some important facts to know about using the Settings Registry Merge Utils DumpSettingsRegistryToStream is that the settings a **dumped relative to the "key"** **parameter**.
+Now some important facts to know about using the Settings Registry Merge Utils DumpSettingsRegistryToStream is that the settings are **dumped relative to the "key"** **parameter**.

 To better explain, a sample in-memory settings registry instance is provided as follows